AlexMSm/nc-backend-project-cyclic/README.md

 ## Info for cloners

 You will need to add two files '.env.test' and '.env.development' containing the code 'PGDATABASE=nc_news_test' and 'PGDATABASE=nc_news' respectively, to successfully connect to the databases.

+You will also likely need to install:

+express.js - 'npm i express'
+supertest - 'npm i supertest'